uf2020/ccxt/Manual.md

 ## Querying Account Balance

-The structure of returned balance info is as follows:
+The returned balance structure is as follows:

 ```JavaScript
 {